LetMeBeJim/JimsRecipeSite/client/src/component/pages/Markdown/article.md

 ### To Do
-Just how long does it take you to move your pass-string into a .env file?
-DO IT

-- [ ] Optimize for mobile
-    -[x] Home page
-    -[ ] individual recipes
-    -[ ] markdown
-- [ ] Remove recipe items, maybe include some sort of login?
-- [ ] Search bar
 - [ ] Dynamic routing?
 - [ ] Write something in the about me section
+- [ ] App for adding recipes, never, removing recipes

 ### Super super future functionalities
-- [ ] Add in a place for my drawings? (wait until when I can actually draw)
+- [ ] Gallery: Add in a place for my drawings? (wait until when I can actually draw)
-- [ ] Add in a function for adding recipes
 - [ ] Add in a function for email recipes
-- [ ] Add page for everything I know about drawing?
-I should store what I know somewhere
-    - [ ] I'm thinking maybe like, small nav-bar on the left that leads to sub pages? maybe?

-# --Discord Mental Relief Bot--
-So, imagine a bot that gives you a image from the weekly top list on Pixiv, that gotta make the day better eh?

-### To Do
-- [ ] Add delay for the bot reaction and fix the bot not uploading pictures issue
-    - [x] Is picture downloading?
-    - [ ] Is bot responding?
-    - [ ] Is picture deleted after wards?

 # --Jim's Task App --
 This is gonna be very helpful in getting my tasks on a server, and using the mobile app to add/delete quickly
-- [ ] Add ability to delete
+- [ ] Buy a cheap android phone and curse apple
-- [ ] Add ability to delete in backend
+- [ ] Maybe talk to my recipe api on this app too